 Camox Birdie Updates

-Black Crows tweaked the Camox Birdie this year, lengthening the sidewall and giving it a new, more supple flex.
-There are also updated graphics, shown below in the first image.
-The second photo depicts the model we tested.
+Black Crows recently tweaked the design of the Camox Birdie, lengthening the sidewall and giving it a new, more supple flex.
+There are also updated graphics, shown below in the image on the left.
+The photo on the right depicts the model we tested.

 We're linking to the updated ski, but be aware that we haven't yet tested it.
 The review to follow speaks only to the previous version.